 The Rosemary Pencil Foundation, was founded in 2005 and provides scholarships for students in Malawi, Zimbabwe and Zambia to attend secondary school.
 Our goal is to improve the education of children who need it most.
 We also work on other initiatives that include bringing ICTs to the classroom in the form of e-readers and assisting those wishing to go on to higher education, particularly in teachers training.
-And most recently, we supported the launch of a publication created and written by students for their local community; sponsored an after-school program based on a PBS television series and launched an essay writing competition.
+Recently we supported the launch of a publication created and written by students for their local community; sponsored an after-school program based on a PBS television series and launched an essay writing competition.

 The Rosemary Pencil Foundation was created in the memory of Rosemary Rose, a teacher and educator who believed that everyone deserves a good education.